The behalf of the Board of Directors of your Company, it is my pleasure

 Your Company believes that good corporate governance is critical in

-establishing a positive organizational culture and it is evident by
+establishing a positive organizational culture.
+It is evident by

 responsibility, accountability, consistency, fairness and transparency

 towards its stakeholders.
-Pursuant to clause 49 of the
+Pursuant to the revised clause 49 of the

 The statutory auditors of the Company have examined and certified your